tdegeus/enstat/README.md

 ## Overview

-*enstat* is a library to facilitate the computation of ensemble averages (and their standard deviation and variance).
+*enstat* is a library to facilitate the computation of ensemble averages (and their variances) or histograms.

-The key feature is that a class stored the sum of the first and second statistical moments and the number of samples, such that adding a sample can be done trivially, while giving access to the mean etc. at all times.
+The key feature is that a class stores the sum of the first and second statistical moments and the number of samples.

-*enstat* allows you to compute the average (and variance) or the histogram of chunked data, without the need to load all data at once.
-For the average (and variance) this is done by keeping the sum of the first (and second) statistical moment in memory, together with the normalisation.
-For the histogram, the bins are updated for every 'chunk' (sample).
-A common practical application is computing the average of an ensemble of realisations.
+This gives access to the mean (and variance) at all times, while you can keep adding samples.

+For the histogram something similar holds, but this time the count per bin in stored.

 ### Ensemble average

-Suppose that we have 100 realisations each with 1000 blocks, and we want to know the ensemble average of each block:
+Suppose that we have 100 realisations each with 1000 'blocks', and we want to know the ensemble average of each block:

 ```python